Chapter 28:

 'Still being watched.'

-'And it's not one party around here.'
+'And it's not by one party.'

 Shadows of actual humans loomed over the seashell humanoids.
 The bandits exchanged looks between one another, while other members dragged the seaweed man, tying him up separately from the humanoids.